The Global Scrap Metal Industry in 2026: Trends, Challenges, and Future Outlook

 Market Growth and Adoption

-The EAF market itself is experiencing explosive growth.
-The Scrap-based Electric Arc Furnace Market is estimated to be valued at USD 907.9 Mn in 2025, and is expected to reach USD 2,033.5 Mn by 2032, with a CAGR projected at 12.2%.
-This rapid expansion reflects the steel industry's recognition that EAF technology is not just an environmental compliance tool but a competitive advantage.
+The scrap-based Electric Arc Furnace market continues to expand rapidly.
+Valued at approximately USD 907.9 Mn in the mid-2020s, the market is expected to surpass USD 2,033.5 Mn by 2032, with a projected CAGR of 12.2%.
+This rapid expansion reflects the steel industry's recognition that EAF technology is not merely an environmental compliance tool but a competitive advantage.

-The electric arc furnace steelmaking market is experiencing robust growth, with a projected CAGR of 11.0% between 2024 and 2032.
-Industry leaders are accelerating EAF installations not merely for regulatory compliance but to meet growing customer preference for products with lower carbon footprints.
+The broader electric arc furnace steelmaking market is also experiencing strong growth, with a projected CAGR of 11.0% through the early 2030s.
+Industry leaders are accelerating EAF installations not only to meet regulatory requirements but also to satisfy growing customer preference for products with lower carbon footprints.

 Technological Advancements